msu-cmse-courses/cmse495-SS24/0202-DTTD_Pull_request.md

 # In-Class Assignment: Pull Request

-This week we will practice issueing a "pull request" from a git repository.
+This week we will practice issuing a "pull request" from a git repository.

 ## Agenda (80 Minutes)

-- (5 minutes) Fix Instructor's Issue Mistake
-- (55 minutes) Group Review of the Data Tools Tutorial Demo (DTTD)
+- (60 minutes) Group Review of the Data Tools Tutorial Demo (DTTD)
 - (20 minutes) Group co-work time